NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • Damaged or Improperly Installed Drain Pan: The drain pan collects condensation.
 If it’s cracked, misaligned, or missing, water will leak out.

 • Condensation in Wine Cellar Cooling System: High humidity or poor airflow can lead to excessive condensation, which may overwhelm the unit’s drainage system.
+If you’re facing persistent humidity problems, see our wine cellar humidity fix guide for solutions.

 • Improper Drainage for Wine Coolers: If the cooling unit isn’t level or the drain line isn’t sloped correctly, water may not drain as intended.

 • Evaporator Coil Leak in Wine Cooler: A refrigerant leak in the evaporator coil can sometimes cause water to pool or ice to form and melt.
+Unusual noises may also accompany these leaks—learn more about wine cooling unit noise issues.

 • HVAC Leak in Wine Cellar: Sometimes, the leak may be from the HVAC lines or connections, especially in split systems.